emahl/simplestockmonitor-pwa/README.md

     - The API responses are cached now for a minute, since the API used is throttled to 5 per minute.
 - [Mudblazor](https://mudblazor.com/docs/overview) is used for UI.
 - [bUnit](https://bunit.dev/docs/getting-started/index.html) is used for Blazor component tests.
+- The app is hosted in Azure to easier test it on mobile.
+Link can be found [here](https://simplestockmonitorpwaapp20221127224909.azurewebsites.net/)

 ## Todos
 - Offline support through service-worker.